code-423n4/2023-01-astaria-findings/data/caventa-Q.md

 10.

-I modify the existing test unit of AstariaTest.sol to apply a loan with zero Ether and repay with zero Ether and the test passed.
+I modify the existing test unit of AstariaTest.sol to apply for a loan with zero Ether and repay with zero Ether and the test passed.

 ```
 function testBasicPublicVaultLoan() public {